Buy-One/REAPER-scripts/README.md

 </br>
 </br>

 _REAPER is a DAW able to mimic the look and feel of other DAWs.
-If you so wish, thanks to the ReaScript API scheduled ProTools crashes can again become integral part of your workflow._
+If you so wish, thanks to the versatility of the ReaScript API scheduled ProTools crashes can again become integral part of your workflow._